Learn how to ask probing questions, problem solve, manage information, draw conclusions, and communicate your ideas.

 Norwich history students are encouraged to pursue off-campus and experiential activities and have studied on every continent except Antarctica.
 CityLAB:Berlin is an exciting opportunity which allows students to spend a semester in the heart of Europe and experience the history, politics, and culture of Germany first-hand.
 They also serve and learn as interns for agencies such as the Vermont State Historical Society, the Army War College, the Sullivan Museum and History Center and the Smithsonian Institute.

-Spend a semester or a year pursuing your passion at our dynamic, interdisciplinary CityLAB:Berlin campus.
+Spend a semester or a year pursuing your passion at our dynamic, interdisciplinary CityLAB:Berlin of Norwich University.
 Explore the CityLAB:Berlin website to learn more.

 To view History course offerings and a curriculum map for majors and minors, see the Norwich University academic catalog: